sfermion/NodeWatch/README.md

 ## Problem Statement

 Automation and monitoring of the workflow of data migration from ethereum blockchain to a cloud-based storage is possible using ethereum-etl-airflow project which is based on ethereum-etl codebased.
 [Ethereum-etl-airflow](https://github.com/blockchain-etl/ethereum-etl-airflow) implements Apache Airflow technology to automate the process of 1 TB blockchain data ingestion.
+Ethereum-etl-airflow has no mechanism to check the ethereum node connections and reconnect it to an alternative node if the main node fails.

 ## Proposed Solution
 This repository, NodeWatch focuses on an open issue in ethereum-etl-airflow project where a failure in the main node if the blockchain can result in failure in the export tasks.
 Nodewatch, adds an additional task to the export DAGs (Directed Acyclic Graph) that is responsible for watching the main node.
 If the main node shots down, NodeWatch will make another connection to an alternative blockchain node so that the ETL process will be continued without a failure.